dmgMaggieD/CountMeUp/README.md

 * Idea:
 Inspired by solution 2, 4, 5, 6, and combine them together.
-Solution 5 and 6 use concurrent hashmap for count operation, but count is order sensitive, so I think why not use concurrent hashmap to create the input of ideal solution(takes about 600ms similar to Solution 6), which is not order sensitive, and then use idea solution(takes about 200ms) to solve the problem(in less than 1 second)!
+Solution 5 and 6 use concurrent hashmap for count operation, but count is order sensitive, so I think why not use concurrent hashmap to create the input of ideal solution(takes about 600ms similar to Solution 6), which is not order sensitive, and then use ideal solution(takes about 200ms) to solve the problem(in less than 1 second)!
 So I use CocurrentHashMap to map the list of Vote objects(contains user name and candidate name) to an array of int pair, each pair contains the mapped user id and candidate id, then use this array of int pair as input, count the valid votes using the ideal solution.

 * Performance: